holepunchto/hyperdrive/SPECIFICATION.md

 Lets assume we receive a feed id through an external channel (such as text message or IM).
 To start downloading and sharing this feed we first need to find some peers sharing it.
 This could be accomplished in many ways.
 The way the javascript implementation encourages this is using another [dat](https://dat-data.com) developed module for peer discovery called [discovery-channel](https://github.com/maxogden/discovery-channel) that uses multicast-dns and the bittorrent dht to announce and lookup peers from a key.

 Once we are connected to a swarm of peers we need to decide which peers we want to allow requesting data from us.
-This is where the choking messages become useful.
-All channels start out choked and it is up to the sending peer to unchoke a remote peer when it is ready to accept requests from this peer.
-When to unchoke a peer can depend on a lot of different parameters and multiple strategies exists for this.
-The Hyperdrive javascript implementation currently uses a tit-for-tat and optimistic unchoking based strategy similar to the one used in BitTorrent.
+This is where the pausing messages become useful.
+All channels start out paused and it is up to the sending peer to unpause a remote peer when it is ready to accept requests.
+When to unpause a peer can depend on a lot of different parameters and multiple strategies exists for this.
+The Hyperdrive javascript implementation currently uses a tit-for-tat and optimistic unpausing based strategy similar to the one used in BitTorrent.

-Once a remote peer unchokes us we can start requesting blocks of data that we are missing.
+Once a remote peer unpauses us we can start requesting blocks of data that we are missing.

 ## Block prioritization